fabian7593/EasyRestApiLand/README.md

     import { Manufactures } from "../../../models_type_orm/entities/Manufactures"
     import IAdapterFromBody from '../../Generics/Adapter/IAdapterFromBody';

-   export default  class ManufactureAdapter implements IAdapterFromBody {
+   //This class implements the adapter and the programmer needs to set the methods export default  class ManufactureAdapter implements IAdapterFromBody {
        private req: any;
        constructor(req: any) {
            this.req = req;
        }

-       entityFromPostBody(): Manufactures {
+       // set the body json object to specific entity entityFromPostBody(): Manufactures {
            const entity = new Manufactures();
            entity.name = this.req.body.name;